 Finisters of Coventry quickly followed with advertising featuring Wrenn 152 and they were certainly privileged to have been given access to a photo of one of the large factory-built portable layouts for insertion within their trade advertisements.
 More and more model and hobby shops started to stock and advertise Wrenn 152 in the modelling press but it is probably impossible to attempt to collate a comprehensive list that includes all of them.

-Wrenn also decided to advertise in some selected motor racing magazines of the time, such as ‘Motor Sport’ and ‘The Motor’ magazines, in order to broaden their marketplace and these adverts ranged from half page to quarter page inserts, probably due to higher cost constraints.
+Wrenn also decided to advertise in some selected motor racing periodicals of the time, such as ‘Motor Sport’ and ‘The Motor’ magazines, in order to broaden their marketplace and these adverts ranged from half page to quarter page inserts, probably due to higher cost constraints.
 Wrenn did continue to place regular advertisements in the modelling press up to the end of 1964 when the December issue of ‘Model Roads and Racing’ featured the last Wrenn 152 advert until two isolated ones appeared around Christmas time 1966.
 Wrenn even advertised sporadically in the ‘Meccano Magazine’.

 By 1965 it is interesting to see the gradual decline of Wrenn 152 in the modelling press and their appearance in retailer’s adverts reduced.
 Using Beatties of London as an example, who did stock all of Wrenn’s products at the beginning of the year, by mid-year they then just stocked ‘cars and spares’, finishing the year without any mention of Wrenn at all.
 By 1966 there were only two mentions of Wrenn in dealer’s adverts (The Model Shop – Stockport and Eddy & Sons – Helston) but these were probably their ‘standard’ adverts which had been used for a number of previous months or even years so cannot really be relied upon, although they may well have still carried some stock on their shelves.